LuisSalvadorNeo4j/fraud-detection-training/queries/queries.md

 ### Finding a *non-node-repeating* cycle

-- We can get the nodes of the path as an array with the function `nodes()`.
+- We can get the nodes of the path as an array with the [path function](https://neo4j.com/docs/cypher-cheat-sheet/5/auradb-enterprise/#_list_expressions) `nodes()`.
-- We can get the size of the array with `size`.
+- We can get the size of the array with the [list function](https://neo4j.com/docs/cypher-cheat-sheet/5/auradb-enterprise/#_list_expressions) `size`.
-- We can distribute an array into rows with `UNWIND`.
+- We can distribute an array into rows with [`UNWIND`](https://neo4j.com/docs/cypher-cheat-sheet/5/auradb-enterprise/#_unwind).
+- We can remove duplicate rows with `DISTINCT` [operator](https://neo4j.com/docs/cypher-cheat-sheet/5/auradb-enterprise/#_operators) to get non repeating nodes.
-- We can aggregate and count rows with `count()`.
+- We can [aggregate](https://neo4j.com/docs/cypher-cheat-sheet/5/auradb-enterprise/#_aggregating_functions) and count with `count()`.
+- `GROUP BY` is implicit in cypher.
+This is not a key-word.

-We can build a query that filter the path by counting the number of nodes `c_nodes` and compare it to the number of distinct nodes `c_unique_nodes`.
+We can build a query that filters the path by counting the number of nodes `c_nodes` and comparing it to the number of distinct nodes `c_unique_nodes`.

 ```cypher
 // Identify simple transaction ring